Instant Pot Vegetarian Lentil Chili

 An easy recipe for Instant Pot Vegetarian Lentil Chili.
 This healthy vegan chili recipe is made with black beans, quinoa, lentils and veggies.
 Just dump all of the ingredients in your pressure cooker and cook!
 Crockpot directions also included.

-This lentil chili is one of my favorite quick and easy vegetarian meals.
+This lentil chili is one of my favorite quick and easy vegetarian chilis.
 You can cook this vegetarian chili in your Instant Pot or in your slow cooker.
 It’s nice to have options, depending on what your day and evening look like.

 I especially like this Instant Pot vegetarian chili recipe because it’s made with pantry ingredients.
 If you have a well stocked pantry, an onion and a bell pepper, you can probably make this recipe today!

 This lentil chili has quickly become one of our favorites, especially with my 17 month old!
-We love this Instant Pot vegetarian lentil chili because it’s rich and hearty.
+We love this Instant Pot vegetarian chili because it’s rich and hearty.
 The best part is that you get to load up your chili with your favorite toppings!
 Chopped red onion, shredded cheese, sour cream, crumbled tortilla chips, chopped bell pepper, avocado… what will you put on your bowl of chili?

 How to Make Instant Pot Vegetarian Lentil Chili